Generalization from Low- to Moderate-Resolution Spectra with Neural Networks for Stellar Parameter Estimation: A Case Study with DESI: The MLP model for LAMOST LRS

 To assess whether spectral foundation models can provide improved transferable features, we also train MLPs on embeddings from the SpecCLIP\footnote{https://github.com/Xiaosheng-Zhao/SpecCLIP} \citep{2025arXiv250701939Z,zhao_2025_17824840} framework.
 SpecCLIP is designed to align stellar spectra obtained from surveys with different wavelength ranges, resolutions, and noise properties by producing a shared representation space, while also retaining survey-specific information useful for downstream tasks.

 The framework consists of modality-specific encoders trained on large spectroscopic datasets.
 For LAMOST LRS (DR11\footnote{\url{https://www.lamost.org/dr11/}}), 966,082 high-quality spectra with $S/N_g > 50$ and $m_g < 15.8$ were selected.
-Continuum-normalized spectra are tokenized into overlapping segments of length 20 (stride 10), yielding 146 tokens per spectrum, together with one additional special token representing the logarithmic standard deviation of the spectrum.
+Continuum-normalized spectra are further standardized and tokenized into overlapping segments of length 20 (stride 10), yielding 146 tokens per spectrum.
+In addition, the logarithmic standard deviation measured before standardization is provided as a separate special token.
 A 6-layer transformer encoder maps a masked version of these tokens into a sequence of features, from which a 768-dimensional embeddings are produced and used for reconstruction.
 During training, six token segments are randomly masked and reconstructed, encouraging the encoder to capture global spectral structure.
 MLPs pre-trained on these embeddings are hereafter referred to as \texttt{embed} in Tables~\ref{tab:finetune_embed_finetune} and~\ref{tab:embed_ratio}.

 For Gaia XP spectra \citep{Gaia1,Gaia2}, which consist of 343 flux points spanning 336--1021~nm, we train an autoencoder with fully connected layers on 1 million normalized spectra (each divided by its flux at 550 nm), of which roughly 80\% have matching LAMOST LRS counterparts, irrespective of signal-to-noise ratio.
 The XP and LRS encoders share the same embedding dimensionality (768) and parameter count ($\sim$42.7 million), allowing their outputs to be compared directly.